Foreign Language Testing

 In-person Placement Tests

-Italian and Latin placement tests are only available in-person (in our testing lab).
-You can also take all other language placement tests in our testing lab if you do not want to or cannot take them remotely.
+Latin placement tests are only available in-person (in our testing lab).
+You can also take all other language placement tests in our testing lab.

 Remote Placement Tests / Self-Evaluations